telus/create-library/README.md

 - Automated version management and NPM package publishing using [semantic-release][semantic-release], that uses formalized commit message convention to document changes in the codebase
 - Basic setup for unit tests with [tap][tap]
 - Security auditing using [npm audit][npm-audit]
-- Dependencies auditing using [updated][updated], and a command to automatically install updates
 - `.editorconfig` linting using [editorconfig-checker][editorconfig]
 - Javascript linting using [telus-standard][telus-standard], and a command to automatically fix most small issues
 - Markdown linting for your README files using [remark-cli][remark-cli], and a command to automatically fix most small issues